 When a Saguaro dies, or one of its arms falls off, it does not usually decompose quickly.
 Occasionally diseased Saguaros will perish and the flesh will rot quickly, but typically it can take years for it to decompose.
 During that time some of the Boots stay firmly attached to the skeletal structure, called ribs, of the Saguaro.
 And occasionally we are lucky enough to see a Boot with ribs still attached.
 Other Boots end up destroyed or buried.

-No two Saguaro Boots are alike, and each Boot has unique features.
+No two Saguaro Boots are alike, and each Boot has different features.
 The small Boots often have a cone like shape, but the holes left by the cactus ribs and the openings, make each one incomparable.
 Saguaro Boots take years to create, provide shelter for decades, and can stay intact long after the Saguaro has perished.
 They are one of the most extraordinary things in our desert.
 All of the saguaro boots and ribs I preserve have been collected on private land in Tucson, Arizona, after the saguaro has died.

 Take a look at the image of the woodpecker above, notice how the saguaro seems to be bulging around him.
 This piece is an example of what the inside structure of the saguaro boot area looks like.
 Some nests are even large enough to be home to pygmy owls.